magnusarge/Starevents/README.md

 Submitting the task

 1. Send us the public link to the three endpoints (if you have made it public).
-2. Compress all the PHP files + SQL dump (of table’s definition) into a zip file and send it to indrek@billity.no or use GitHub/GitLab if you prefer.
+2. Compress all the PHP files + SQL dump (of table’s definition) into a zip file and send it to email or use GitHub/GitLab if you prefer.
 3. Include your textual explanations (if needed).
 If you have any questions, feel free to send me an email.
 Good luck!